bagaturchess/Bagatur/README.md

 # Overview

 Bagatur chess engine is one of the strongest Java chess engines in the world.
 It is also available for Android via <a href="https://play.google.com/store/apps/details?id=com.bagaturchess">Bagatur Chess Engine with GUI</a> game, which has its own user interface.
+If you like the project, please give it a star.

 # Downloads